ishpatel21/aws-lambda-twitter-reply-bot/README.md

-# AWS Lambda Twitter Reply Bot
+# AWS Lambda Twitter Auto Reply Bot
-  - This project demostrate how to use aws lambda function with spring boot to reply "$DOGE" to Elon Musk's latest tweets.
+  - This project demostrate how to use aws lambda function with spring boot to reply "$DOGE"(Dogecoin) to Elon Musk's latest tweets.
+Hopefully Dogecoin will go up.
   - We are using Twitter4J libraby for Twitter API (https://twitter4j.org/en/index.html).